 For structural reasons, it is very important to check the condition of bearers, joists, piers or stumps; note any cracked or leaking pipes, dampness, ventilation or drainage issues.
 We recommend removal of debris or stored items that encourage termites and other pests including rodents!

-In Melbourne, your Council may designate areas within the municipality in which buildings are likely to be subject to attack by termites.
+In Korobeit, your Council may designate areas within the municipality in which buildings are likely to be subject to attack by termites.

 The Regulations require all new buildings, including alterations and extensions, built within designated termite-infested areas, to have management against termite attack.

-If the property is going to auction, your only option is to inspect PRIOR to making a BID.
-Some buyers and vendors prefer to do the Building and Pest inspection before signing any contracts to avoid the need for a subject to Building and Pest clause in the contract.
-If conditional finance is also approved or it is a cash sale, this removes contract risk.
+Organising a Building and Pest inspection prior to the auction or making a bid is your only option.
+It’s common for buyers and vendors to book in the Building and Pest inspection before signing contracts to avoid the need for a Building and Pest clause.
+Contract risk can be avoided, especially if conditional finance is approved or if it’s a cash sale.